 - Your Servant Sōngzhī believes: Zhūgě Dàn raised the Huái’s south to join Wú, Sūn Yī led three hundred men to join Wèi.
 Saying that Wú has strife, from the beginning was words without reason.
 Yù in this comment, how is it enough to be praised?

-When the Huái’s south was pacified, he became Inspector of Qīngzhōu, also General of the Rear, promoted to Regional Commander of Xúzhōu’s military affairs, with Acting Staff of Authority, and then transferred to Regional Commander of Jīngzhōu.
+When the Huái’s south was pacified, he became Inspector of Qīngzhōu, also General of the Rear, promoted to Regional Commander of Xúzhōu’s military affairs, Lent Staff, and then transferred to Regional Commander of Jīngzhōu.